SSripilaipong/otscrape/docs/quick-tutorial.rst

 Where `ot.XPath` and `RequestStatusCode` are the extractors, extracting the result from `SimpleRequestLoader` which is implicitly defined by `ot.Page`.

-When the `get_data` method is called, `MyPage` will load the raw data using its Loader.
+When the `get_data()` method is called, `MyPage` will load the raw data using its Loader.
-And all *projectable* attributes will be computed using the defined Extractors.
+And all *projectable* attributes will be computed using the defined Extractors which, then, are aggregated into a dictionary.

+**For better performance, loaders are designed not to load the raw data until it's needed,** **eg. get_data() is called or a user tries to access an attribute which has to take raw data as an input.**

+**As well as all the extractors, they will not be executed until it's needed.**

+**Once an attribute is computed, it will be stored in the page,** **and will be returned every time it's accessed instead of recomputing the value.**

 **[Example] Passing parameters to Loader:**